Manage your job settings in document automation

 Location Types

-Kingfisher gives you an option of 3 different location types, this section explains the different ways there are added or edited in a job.
+DAS Content Extraction gives you an option of three different location types.
+The following section explains the different ways they're added or edited in a job.

 File System